ministryofjustice/analytical-platform-aws-security/modules/guardduty-member/README.md

 # AWS GuardDuty members

 This module would enable GuardDuty in the selected account.
-This module is would require to have the AWS account ID containing AWS Guardduty master.
+This module would require to have the AWS account ID containing AWS Guardduty master.

 # Installation